leandroagudelo189/jekyll-now/_posts/2018-04-14-Deep-Q-Learning-Implementation.md

         1. the lambda function will take the samples, concatenate them with respect of the first dimension

-        2. convert those tensors into torch variables that contains both the tensors and the gradients
+        2. convert those tensors into torch variables containing both the tensors and the gradients

         3. this torch varible[tensors, gradients] will be used for stochastic gradient descent'''